-With an ESL teaching niche, you can create a personal brand as "an expert".
-Publishing videos, blog articles, infographics or podcast recordings about your niche specialiSation will build your reputation as a specialist.
+With an ESL teaching niche, you can create a personal brand as an "expert".
+Publishing videos, blog articles, infographics or podcast recordings about your niche specialisation will build your reputation as a specialist.
 And as we all know, specialists get paid higher rates than generalists.
 Neurosurgeons earn three times as much as general medical practitioners for a good reason.
 They have "domain expertise", and the modern market economy rewards expert specialists.

 One of the side benefits of being a niche expert is that you often get referrals.
 Even something as broad as being an "IELTS exam preparation tutor" could see you getting student referrals from teachers who might not have the qualifications or the interest to teach these clients.

-How to choose a niche?
+How to choose an ESL teaching niche?

 So how do you go about choosing an ESL teaching niche?
 Many people struggle with this question.
 However, it doesn't need to be a Mount Everest-sized challenge.

 One of the great things about teaching online is that it is a business model with remarkably few overheads.
 All you really need is a laptop and internet connection.
 So, don't sweat bullets about choosing the wrong niche.
 Just pick something and give it your best shot.
 If it doesn't work out, pivot to a different niche.